mrkkrp/markkarpov.com/post/migrating-text-metrics.md

    still keeping them in an unboxed mutable vector gives a little speedup.
-   The pattern is abstracted in the [`mutable-contanters`](https://hackage.haskell.org/package/mutable-containers) package which allows you to work with mutable unboxed vector of length 1 as with a special sort of efficient mutable variables. `mutable-containers` depends on `mono-traversable` though, which is completely unnecessary for `text-metrics`, so I've chosen to work with bare mutable vectors here, which is ugly, but still not that hard.
+   The pattern is abstracted in the [`mutable-contanters`](https://hackage.haskell.org/package/mutable-containers) package which allows you to work with mutable unboxed vector of length 1 as with a special sort of efficient mutable variable. `mutable-containers` depends on `mono-traversable` though, which is completely unnecessary for `text-metrics`, so I've chosen to work with bare mutable vectors here, which is ugly, but still not that hard.